 Gummy Shark

-We would recommend targeting gummy sharks with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
+We would recommend targeting gummy sharks with a 7-foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
 Finished with a strong leader ranging from 40lb through to 60 pounds.
-Ideal rigs include a running sinker rig single or double snelled rig or a paternoster rig.
-You can use an Ezi rig attaching a sinker to the clip and then tying on a pre-made double snelled rig.
+Ideal rigs include a running sinker rig, a single or double snelled rig, or a paternoster rig.
+You can use an Ezi rig, attaching a sinker to the clip and then tying on a pre-made double snelled rig.
 Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka’s, & garfish.

 Targeting Whiting at Point Lonsdale Pier